mathjax/MathJax-docs/server/direct.rst

         ``mtext`` or ``merror`` use the surrounding font).
 The default is an empty string.

+   :returns: The DOM node containing the typeset version of the mathematics.

+You could provide the :attr:`display`, :attr:`ex`, :attr:`em`, and
+other values from command-line arguments, for example, though we use the defaults in these examples.

+Note that there is also

+.. js:method:: MathDocument.convertPromise(math, [options])

+taking the same arguments as :js:meth:`MathDocument.convert()` above, and returning a promise that resolves when the conversion is complete, passing the generated node as the argument to its :meth:`then()` method.
+This function handles any asynchronous file loads, like those needed for dynamic font ranges.
+Some of the examples below use this function for that purpose.

-Finally, we output a JSON object that contains the serialized HTML output along with the CSS stylesheet contents for the expression (this will not be a minimal stylesheet, as it includes all the web-font definitionsm even if those fonts aren't used, for example).
+Finally, we output a JSON object that contains the serialized HTML output along with the CSS stylesheet contents for the expression (this will not be a minimal stylesheet, as, for example, it includes all the web-font definitions, even if those fonts aren't used).

 .. code-block:: javascript